dbieber/davidbieber.com/hugo/content/snippets/2020-12-23-improving-roam-snippet-publishing-speeds.md

 Update:

-I have a first draft that handles log in and running the query to detect publishable material (blocks with the appropriate two tags)
+I have a first draft that handles log in and running the query to detect publishable material (blocks with the appropriate two tags).

 Not sure how reliable login is as I had some hiccups getting it working.